seanbone/feta2.cuh/README.md

 # FETA2.cuh
 FETA2.cuh stands for Fast Expression Template Algebra for CUDA/C++.
-It allows you to make use of the powerful and well-established [Eigen](https://eigen.tuxfamily.org/index.php?title=Main_Page) C++ linear algebra library in CUDA device code, while avoiding the hassle of CUDA's memory management and its performance traps.
+It allows you to make use of the powerful and well-established [Eigen](https://eigen.tuxfamily.org/) C++ linear algebra library in CUDA device code, while avoiding the hassle of CUDA's memory management and its performance traps.

 FETA2.cuh provides types representing [ensembles](https://en.wikipedia.org/wiki/Ensemble_%28mathematical_physics%29)
 (i.e., large collections) of Eigen matrices/vectors.
-For instance, a `feta2::Vector3dEnsemble` behaves a lot like an `std::vector<Eigen::Vector3d>`, but it'll be significantly faster for GPU computations, and it makes memory management on host, device global and device shared memory a breeze.
+For instance, a `feta::Vector3dEnsemble` behaves a lot like an `std::vector<Eigen::Vector3d>`, but it'll be significantly faster for GPU computations, and it greatly simplifies memory management on host, device global and device shared memory.

 See `feta2_demo.cu` for a quick overview of FETA2's functionality.